Jake Dengler

-Jake Dengler (born October 14, 1999) is an American soccer player who plays as a defender for FC Naples in USL League One and for the Harrisburg Heat in the Major Arena Soccer League.
+Jake Dengler (born October 14, 1999) is an American soccer player who plays as a defender for Athletic Club Boise in USL League One and for the Harrisburg Heat in the Major Arena Soccer League.

 Career

 Youth, College & Amateur

 Dengler attended The John Carroll School, and played club soccer for both Pipeline Soccer Club and later for Baltimore Armour, winning the USYSA State Cup, Regional and National Champion with Pipeline in 2016.
 He was named to the 2016-17 USSDA Best XI and captained Armour to their first playoff appearance, scoring six goals in 26 games.

 In 2017, Dengler attended Community College of Baltimore County to play college soccer.
 Dengler had a successful single season with the Knights, making 20 appearances, scoring 11 goals and tallying three assists, helping the team to All Region XX Championship and Maryland JUCO Championship.
 Dengler was also named NJCAA All-America, United Soccer Coaches All-East Region First Team, Region XX First Team and Maryland JUCO First team honors in his freshman season.

 Dengler transferred to Loyola University Maryland in 2018, making 16 appearances and scoring one goal.
 2019 saw Dengler transfer again, this time to the University of Connecticut, going to make another 16 college appearances and scoring two goals.

 While at college, Dengler played in the National Premier Soccer League for FC Baltimore Christos, scoring four goals in 17 appearances over both the 2018 and 2019 seasons.